Fantastime/TestingBuildStatus/README.md

 # TestingBuildStatus
-Quick feedback loop from Azure build pipeline
+Repository for quick feedback from Azure build pipeline